 We hope that this Guide has proved helpful.
-Though it is not an official interpretation of the Statute and/or the Authority's Regulations, and is not official policy of the Authority, we believe that the Guide can be helpful to litigants, neutrals, and others.
-As stated previously, we encourage you to visit the Authority's web site, at www.flra.gov, to access even more information and guidance, including the wording of the Statute and the Authority's Regulations, as well as the Authority's published decisions.
+Although it is not an official interpretation of the Statute and/or the Authority's Regulations, and it is not official policy of the Authority, we believe that this Guide can be helpful to litigants, neutrals, and others.
+As stated previously, we encourage you to visit the Authority's website, at www.FLRA.gov, to access even more information and guidance, including the wording of the Statute and the FLRA's Regulations, the Authority's published decisions, and other guidance and training materials that the FLRA has developed.